ahlashkari/SCsVulLyzer/README.md

-# Smart Contracts Volnerability Analyzer (SCsVolLyzer)
+# Smart Contracts Vulnerability Analyzer (SCsVulLyzer)

 As part of the Understanding Cybersecurity Series (UCS), SCsVolLyzer is a Python open-source project to extract features to profile Smart Contracts (SCs) for vulnerability detection.